John Kendrick (American sea captain): Hawaii 1793–1794

 On February 1, 1794, Vancouver's carpenters, having taken Boyd's ship frame, began working on the promised warship for Kamehameha.
 With Kamehameha increasingly pleased with him, Vancouver relaunched discussions about ceding Hawaii to the Crown.
 Many chiefs met at a grand council on Discovery on February 19 and again on February 25.
 At the second council Kamehameha agreed to the cession of the island, according to Vancouver's journal.
 But when Vancouver requested the removal of all of Kendrick's men, Kamehameha and the other chiefs refused.

 Despite Vancouver's efforts, Kendrick was able to proceed as if nothing had happened.
 He ignored both Vancouver's claim over the Island of Hawaii and Brown's claim over the islands from Maui to Oahu.

 Vancouver left Kealakekua Bay on February 26, 1794, and briefly cruised among the Hawaiian Islands.
 He was finishing his survey of the islands and evaluation of harbors, as well as looking to increase British influence and drive Kendrick away.
 Kendrick, however, sailed ahead, arriving at key harbors and meeting with chiefs before Vancouver.
 He spent five days at Waikiki (part of Honolulu today) with Kahekili and his chiefs.
 When Vancouver arrived the chiefs would not even meet with him.

 When Vancouver reached Kauai he found Kendrick at Waimea, having arrived two days before.
 Vancouver met with Kendrick and tried to pressure him into withdrawing his men.
 Kendrick dissembled and Vancouver thought he had succeeded.
 But when Vancouver finally left for the Pacific Northwest coast, on March 14, 1794, Kendrick and his men remained in the Hawaiian Islands.

 On February 24, 1794, Brown had set sail from China, making for the Pacific Northwest coast.
 Vancouver and Brown encountered each other on July 3, 1794, near Cross Sound, southeast Alaska.
 Brown had just arrived with the Jackall.
 Vancouver told him of his recent experiences in Hawaii, and his failure to drive off the Americans, as Brown had been hoping.

 Not long after Vancouver left Hawaii, Kendrick also sailed to the Pacific Northwest coast.
 He found the situation at Nootka Sound bleak.
 Chief Maquinna's people had suffered a hard winter and famine.
 The conflict with Wickaninnish was ongoing.
-Maquinna wanted to move his people closer to the Spanish fort at Friendly Cove, but the new commandant, Ramón Saavedra Guiráldez y Ordónez, refused.
+Maquinna wanted to move his people closer to the Spanish fort at Friendly Cove, but the new commandant, Ramón Saavedra, refused.
 Kendrick soon sailed north, seeking sea otter skins, which had become scarce at Nootka and Clayoquot.
 He cruised the Alexander Archipelago, acquiring furs.
 At the Tlingit settlement that would later become Sitka he disposed all his remaining trade goods, including some molasses his men had made in Kauai.
 Then he headed back to Nootka Sound.